If desired, Looker can perform authentication via Google OAuth, for users that have accounts registered with Google for Work.

 To save and apply changes, click Update.

 NOTE: After you enable Google authentication, users can authenticate only through Google OAuth.
-If you did not enable the Merge by email setting for existing accounts, every new Google-authenticated login will create a new Looker user.
-Existing email/password logins will not be usable at the same time that Google authentication is enabled.
+If you did not enable the Merge by email setting for existing accounts, every new Google-authenticated login creates a new Looker user.
+Existing email/password logins are not usable at the same time that Google authentication is enabled.

 To experiment with the full authentication cycle, you can logout of Google and see that Google prompts you to re-login when you attempt to log into Looker.